JeremyTurner1976/Angular2Sandbox/README.md

 	- npm install
 	- ng serve
 - You should now be serving up the front end of our Web Api 2.2 Angular 2 solution.
 [Try It](http://localhost:4200)
-	> Note, you must have the below described Express Server or the WebApi server up in order to load pages with data such as Products.
+	> Note, you must have the below described Express Server or the WebApi server ready to pass data in order to load pages with data, such as Products.
 - You can close any console window Node Service by entering Ctrl-C twice and selecting yes.
-- This is also a work in progress as this is just a place to learn, and I will be bringing in an incredible Products Page next.
+- This is also a work in progress as this is just a place to learn

 ### The Express Server Api
 - In order to allow for Automated testing against a set of mock data, and Test Driven Development in parrallel with API work I brought in an Express Server